-AGM Financial Year Special Resolution Passed 29 th 2021-22 NA 28 th 2020-21 Approval for proposal for sale of Flexible Intermediate Bulk Container (FIBC) Business of the Pithampur unit of the Company.
-27 th 2019-20 Appointment of Mr. Jagdish Prasad Pandey (DIN: 00225969) as Director and Whole Time Director of the Company.
+AGM Financial Year Special Resolution Passed 30 th 2022-23 Authorisation under Section 186 of the Companies Act, 2013.
+Approval for Sale of FIBC business of the Company to Flexituff Technology International Limited.
+29 th 2021-22 NA 28 th 2020-21 Approval for proposal for sale of Flexible Intermediate Bulk Container (FIBC) Business of the Pithampur unit of the Company.